Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Introduction

 Solving \SR has many applications, such as matching students with each other to accomplish a homework project or users in a P2P file sharing network, assigning co-workers to two-person offices, partitioning players in two-player games, or finding receiver-donor pairs for organ transplants~\cite{KuLiMa1999,LeMaViGaReMo2006,RoSoUn2005,RoSoUn2007,MaOM2014}.
-In such situations, the students, the people, or the players, who we jointly refer to as \emph{agents}, typically have certain \emph{structurally restricted} preferences on which other agents might be their best partners.
+In such situations, the students, the people, or the players, who we jointly refer to as \emph{agents}, typically have certain \emph{structurally restricted} preferences concerning which other agents might be their best partners.
 For instance, when assigning roommates, each agent may have an ideal room temperature and may prefer to be with another agent with the same penchant.
 Such preferences are called \emph{narcissistic}.
-Moreover, if we order the agents according to their ideal room temperatures, then it is natural to assume that each agent prefers to be with an agent~$x$ rather than with another agent~$y$ if $z$'s ideal temperature is closer to~$x$'s than to~$y$'s.
-This kind of preferences is called \emph{single-peaked}~\cite{Hotelling1929,Black1958,Coombs1964}.
+Moreover, if we order the agents according to their ideal room temperatures, then it is natural to assume that each agent~$z$ prefers to be with an agent~$x$ rather than with another agent~$y$ if $z$'s ideal temperature is closer to~$x$'s than to~$y$'s.
+These kind of preferences are called \emph{single-peaked}~\cite{Hotelling1929,Black1958,Coombs1964}.
 Single-peakedness is used to model agents' preferences where there is a criterion, e.g., room temperature, that can be used to obtain a linear order of the agents such that each agent's preferences over all agents along this order are strictly increasing until they reach the peak---their ideal partner---and then strictly decreasing.
 Single-peakedness is a popular concept with prominent applications in voting contexts.
-It can be tested for in linear time~\cite{BartholdiTrick1986,BaHa2011,DoiFal1994,EscLanOez2008} if the input preferences are complete and have no ties.
-Another possible restriction on the preferences is the \emph{single-crossing} property, which was originally proposed to model individuals' preferences on income taxation~\cite{Mirrlees1971,Roberts1977}.
-It requires a linear order (the so-called single-crossing order) of the agents so that for each two distinct agents~$x$ and $y$, there exists at most one pair of consecutive agents (the crossing point) along the single-crossing order that disagrees on the relative order of $x$ and $y$.
-Single-crossingness can be detected in polynomial time~\cite{DoiFal1994,ElkFalSli2012,BreCheWoe2013a} if the input preferences are complete and have no ties.
-We refer to \citet{BreCheWoe2016} and \citet{ElLaPe2017} for numerous references on single-peakedness and single-crossingness.
+If the input preferences are complete and contain no ties, then testing whether they are single-peaked can be done in linear time~\cite{BartholdiTrick1986,BaHa2011,DoiFal1994,EscLanOez2008}.